Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-for all feasible values of $F^\prime(\bar y_0),\Phi^\prime(\bar y_0)$.
-Recalling the analogy with the output feedback stabilization problem, inequality~\eqref{eq:negative_feedback} highlights the role of pulse-modulated feedback \eqref{eq:2} as negative feedback with respect to the linear block output $\bar y(t)$.
-This a principle property of closed-loop system \eqref{eq:1},\eqref{eq:2} as all signals pertaining to it are positive, whereas the negative feedback principle is implemented in a well-defined mathematical sense.
-In view of the underlying endocrine regulation problem portrayed by the IGO, the considered impulsive control approach offers a formal explanation to how the biofeedback operates.
-From \eqref{eq:Q_prime_affine} and~\eqref{eq:negative_feedback} it also follows that increasing $\Phi^\prime(\bar y_0)$ and decreasing $F^\prime(\bar y_0)$ can eventually lead to loss of stability as some of the eigenvalues of $Q^\prime(X)$ increase in absolute value.
+for all values of the tangent slopes $F^\prime(\bar y_0)\leq 0$ and $\Phi^\prime(\bar y_0)\geq 0$, one of which is nonzero.
+Recalling the analogy with the output feedback stabilization problem, inequality~\eqref{eq:negative_feedback} highlights the role of the pulse-modulated feedback~\eqref{eq:2} as negative feedback with respect to the linear block output $\bar y(t)$.
+This is a principal property of closed-loop system~\eqref{eq:1},~\eqref{eq:2}, since all signals involved are positive, while the negative feedback principle is implemented in a well-defined mathematical sense.
+In view of the underlying endocrine regulation problem modeled by the IGO, the impulsive control approach considered here provides a formal explanation of how biofeedback operates.

-It should be noted that the stability of the 1-cycle is readily achieved without impulsive feedback \eqref{eq:2}, i.e., with constant modulation functions $F(\cdot) \equiv \lambda$ and $\Phi(\cdot) \equiv T$, which imply $K = 0$ in \eqref{eq:jacobian}.
-This configuration effectively drives \eqref{eq:1} in open-loop mode with a train of equidistant impulses of constant weights.
-Let $\rho(\cdot)$ denote the spectral radius of a matrix.
-As implied by \eqref{eq:map}, without feedback, the (local) convergence is guaranteed as $\rho(\e^{AT})<1$, due to $A$ being Hurwitz.
-For plant \eqref{eq:1+}, $\rho(\e^{AT})=\e^{-a_1T}=\e^{-\alpha v_1T}$ since $a_1<a_2<a_3$.

-However, impulsive feedback plays a crucial role in enhancing convergence to the desired periodic solution when deviations occur.
-To this end, it is instructive to describe \emph{all} pairs of slope tangents $(\Phi'(\bar y_0),F'(\bar y_0))$ that ensure the orbital stability of the unique 1-cycle, corresponding to the parameters $F(y_0)=\lambda$ and $\Phi(y_0)=T$.
-Such a description is provided by Theorem~\ref{th:stability} in the next section.
+From~\eqref{eq:Q_prime_affine} and~\eqref{eq:negative_feedback}, it also follows that increasing $\Phi^\prime(\bar y_0)$ and decreasing $F^\prime(\bar y_0)$ may eventually lead to loss of stability, as some eigenvalues of $Q^\prime(X)$ increase in absolute value.
+While no analytic expression for the spectral radius of $Q'(X)$ as a function of the tangent slopes is available, numerical analysis is provided in Subsection~\ref{subsec.rho}.